Tour the abandoned Tennessee ghost town where millionaires vacationed

 Revamped cabins

-The Creekmore Cabin has also been restored.
+The Creekmore Cabin was also restored in 2017 and given a new lease on life.
 Built around 1910, the property was, as you might have guessed, owned by the Creekmore clan.

-In addition to the aforementioned houses, other structures that have been preserved for future generations include the Mayo Cottage, along with the cabin's servants' quarters.
+In addition to the aforementioned houses, other structures that have been preserved for future generations include the Mayo Cottage and the cabin's servants' quarters.

 Rescued from the brink?

 So it seems Elkmont's story has a partially happy ending.
-A swathe of this remarkable bygone outpost is being rescued from ruin and given the attention it so badly needs.
+A swathe of this remarkable bygone outpost has been rescued from ruin and given the attention it so badly needs.

 Nevertheless, the town's spirit and its history live on through the saved cabins, preserved for future generations to rediscover.

 Loved this?
-Follow us on Facebook for more amazing abandoned places
+Discover more amazing abandoned places around the world

 Comments